mrdoob/three.js/threejs/lessons/threejs-custom-buffergeometry.md

 {{{example url="../threejs-custom-buffergeometry-dynamic.html"}}}

-I hope these were useful example of how to use `BufferGeometry` directly to make your own geometry and how to dynamically update the contents of a `BufferAttribute`.
-Which you use, `Geometry` or `BufferGeometry` really depends on your needs.
+I hope these were useful examples of how to use `BufferGeometry` directly to make your own geometry and how to dynamically update the contents of a `BufferAttribute`.
+Which you use, `Geometry` or `BufferGeometry`, really depends on your needs.

 <canvas id="c"></canvas>